ashutoshmjain/shutri/tech-specs.md

     *   Create the `install.sh` script with dependency checks.
     *   Write end-to-end tests and create documentation.
 *   **Testable Outcome:** The application is fully functional, robust, and user-friendly.
 The end-to-end test suite passes.
 The milestone's code passes the documentation standard check.

+### Phase 2: Dev

+This phase focuses on expanding the features, stability, and reach of the application.
+We will build upon the validated prototype to create a more robust and feature-rich tool.

+#### Milestone 8: Alpha Release & Community Feedback

+*   **Goal:** Package the application for an alpha release and gather initial feedback from a small group of technical users.
+*   **Tasks:**
+    *   Create a stable `v0.1.0-alpha` release.
+    *   Write comprehensive documentation for installation and usage.
+    *   Recruit alpha testers from relevant online communities (e.g., Rust forums, podcasting groups).
+*   **Testable Outcome:** At least 10 users have successfully installed and used `shutri` to edit a real audio file.
+A feedback survey is completed by at least 5 users.

+#### Milestone 9: Feature Complete & API Stability

+*   **Goal:** Implement the "Future Directions" features and stabilize the internal API.
+*   **Tasks:**
+    *   Implement programmable editing features (e.g., filler word removal).
+    *   Enhance the Vim plugin with advanced features (e.g., visual highlighting).
+    *   Refactor the codebase to establish a stable internal API for future development.
+*   **Testable Outcome:** The new features are covered by integration tests.
+The API is documented and versioned.

+#### Milestone 10: Cross-Platform Support

+*   **Goal:** Add support for macOS and Windows.
+*   **Tasks:**
+    *   Create dedicated installation scripts (e.g., Homebrew for macOS, Chocolatey/Scoop for Windows).
+    *   Set up CI/CD pipelines to test the application on all three platforms (Linux, macOS, Windows).
+    *   Resolve any platform-specific issues.
+*   **Testable Outcome:** The application can be successfully installed and run on all three target platforms.
+The end-to-end test suite passes on each platform.

+### Phase 3: User

+This phase focuses on preparing the application for a wider audience, including non-technical users.
+The emphasis is on user experience, stability, and long-term support.

+#### Milestone 11: Beta Release & User Acceptance Testing (UAT)

+*   **Goal:** A wider public beta to gather feedback from non-technical users.
+*   **Tasks:**
+    *   Create a `v0.9.0-beta` release.
+    *   Simplify the installation and setup process.
+    *   Create user-friendly documentation and tutorials.
+    *   Actively solicit feedback through a public beta program.
+*   **Testable Outcome:** The application is successfully used by at least 50 beta testers.
+The defect density is at least 75% lower than in the Dev phase.

+#### Milestone 12: General Availability (GA) & Long-Term Support (LTS)

+*   **Goal:** The official 1.0 release, with a commitment to long-term support.
+*   **Tasks:**
+    *   Create the `v1.0.0` release.
+    *   Establish a clear process for bug reporting and feature requests.
+    *   Define a long-term support (LTS) policy.
+*   **Testable Outcome:** The `v1.0.0` release is published.
+The project has a public issue tracker and a defined support plan.
+The defect density is at least 75% lower than in the Beta phase.

 ---